davidgardner11/cf-se-demo/README.md

 # Cloud Foundry Demo App

 ## For this to work, you will need to VPN into the se-demo cf cluster
-## You will also need to set the cluster's app manager password in the gradle.properties file within this folder
+## You will need to update the gradle.properties file with your information

 1. Push v1 of demo app: ./gradlew cfDeploy -Pv1
 2. Make note of deployed app's route